-History Events – A raised fist, also known as the Power Fist, is a symbol of solidarity and support.
-It has been used in fights against oppression – related to gender, race, class, and ethnicity.
+History Events – A raised fist, known as the Power Fist, symbolizes solidarity and support.
+It has been used in fights against oppression “ related to gender, race, class, and ethnicity.
 It is also used as a salute to express unity, strength, defiance, or resistance.
 Its most widely known usage is by the Black Panther Party in the 1960s.
-This iconic symbol is an iconic marker of minorities’ fights against oppression – minorities of not only sexual orientation but also of gender, race, class, and ethnicity.
+This iconic symbol is an iconic marker of minorities fighting against oppression “ minorities of not only sexual orientation but also of gender, race, class, and ethnicity.

 - On June 30th, 1917, the earliest known usage of the fist symbol in the illustration, ‘The Hand That Will Rule the World’ by Ralph Chaplin, Solidarity.
 The illustration depicts a group of workers joining their fists to create one giant fist during the World (I.W.W.).

 - It was first depicted in Paris by Honor Daumier, inspired by the Revolution of 1848.
 The Revolution saw the overthrow of King Louis-Philippe’s monarchy.
 Daumier was moved by the intense passion of the people and used the raised fist as a symbol of their strength, determination and will to fight; he was in Paris during the time known as the Bloody June Days,

 - The Industrial Workers of the World (IWW) used a raised fist as a logo in 1917. used by the Republican faction as a greeting and was known as the â€œPopular Front saluteâ€ or the â€œanti-fascist salute.

 3. During the Spanish Civil War (1936-1939), Republican militias and international brigades used the raised fist to symbolize anti-fascism.

 5. Frank Cieciorka, Artist and activist, produced a similar version in the U.S. for the Student Nonviolent Coordinating Committee.
 Students used this version for a Democratic Society and the Black Power movement.